Arif-PhyChem/MLQD/README.md

 * Optimization of the hyperparameters in CNN and KRR models [[Click here](#preparation)]

 ### Installation and dependencies

+Download the GitHub repository and go to Jupyter Notebooks folder to run the notebooks.
+Do not change the name of the MLQD folder as upon running one of the Notebooks, the compiler will look for the MLQD folder.

+*Some dependencies:*

 Create a conda environment

 ```conda create --name mlqd```